Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/implementing-interactive-applications/index.md

 I work in the CNC industry, and one of my tasks is the development and maintenance of an application for Computer Aided Design.
-So when I say the word *"interactive"* I often think of the ability to activate different "tools" and add or update items on a drawing through a sequence of mouse clicks and key presses, while receiving visual feedback in real time.
+So when I say the word *"interactive"* I think of the user being able to adding items to a drawing through a sequence of mouse clicks and key presses while receiving visual feedback in real time.

 For example, if you wanted to draw an arc on the canvas you might